 In each volume of Progress in Community Health Partnerships: Research, Education, and Action, PCHP editors select one article for our Beyond the Manuscript podcast interview with the authors.
-Beyond the Manuscript provides authors with the opportunity to tell listeners what they would want to know about the project beyond what went into the final manuscript.
+Beyond the Manuscript provides the authors with the opportunity to tell listeners what they would want to know about the project beyond what went into the final manuscript.
+The associate editors who handled the articles conduct our Beyond the Manuscript interviews.
 Listen to each podcast episode by clicking on the play button in the player beneath each description.

 Welcome to a special edition of Beyond the Manuscript.
 In this episode outgoing Editor-in-Chief Eric Bass, incoming Editor-in-Chief Darius Tandon, and Associate Editor Pamela Bohrer Brown discuss the genesis of the Journal, how it has fulfilled its vision for the field of CBPR, and what lies ahead for the Journal and the field.

 This issue’s Beyond the Manuscript podcast was conducted by REACH special issue Guest Editor Leandris Liburd and features Susan Sommer, Laurie Stillman, and Polly Hoppin, the lead author and community partners for Children’s Hospital Boston Community Asthma Initiative: Partnerships and Outcomes Advance Policy Change.

 This issue’s Beyond the Manuscript podcast was conducted by Deputy Editor Darius Tandon and features Cathy Jordan and Shannon Pergament, the lead author and community partner for CES4Health.info: An Online Tool for Peer Reviewing and Disseminating Diverse Products of Community-Engaged Scholarship.